jotaroita/secure-login-php7-remember-register-resetpw/README.md

 Secure Login Functions:
 - Easy Register Form with just email and password (no need to confirm email)
 - Login (using DB and sessions)
-- Remember checkbox (cookie with secure token and selector)
+- Remember checkbox (cookie with secure token and selector) more secure if run in PHP 7 (but works in 5.6 too)
 - Reset password (send email to the user for recovery)
 - Logout (...and unset cookie)
 - avoid SQL injection with request in PDO